 Galaxy Private Hire (Dursley/Painswick/Wotton-Under-Edge Area): +44 (0) 7796 545 261

 V Cars (Alternative for Wotton-Under-Edge Area): +44 (0) 1793 701 701

 Recommandations de lecture de l'auteur

 Good comfortable boots or walking shoes are recommended.
 The ground can be quite soft and the paths are well used by walkers and riders.
 Whilst the terrain is not particularly difficult it can be muddy with some waterlogged stretches after heavy rain.
 Walking poles are an option if preferred.
 The British weather is changeable so waterproofs should also be carried just in case.

-Ensure your phone is fully charged; if you doubt the battery will last throughout the hike, it might be beneficial to bring a power bank.
+Ensure your phone is fully charged; if you doubt the battery will last throughout the hike/or if you have an older phone, it might be beneficial to bring a power bank as a backup.

 There are opportunities on today's walk to buy food and drink, however, ensure you bring enough snacks and fluids with you.